kuma35/thinking-forth-translate/chapter3.rst

 How can ``NEWPAGE`` invoke ``?HOLDOVER`` , if ``?HOLDOVER`` is not defined until much later?

-While it’s theoretically possible to organize the listing so that the advanced capability is defined before the root function, that approach is bad news for two reasons.
+While it\’s theoretically possible to organize the listing so that the advanced capability is defined before the root function, that approach is bad news for two reasons.

 First, the natural organization (by degree of capability) is destroyed.
 Second, the advanced routines often use code that is defined amid the elementary capabilities.
-If you move the advanced routines to the front of the application, you’ll also have to move any routines they use, or duplicate the code.
+If you move the advanced routines to the front of the application, you\’ll also have to move any routines they use, or duplicate the code.
 Very messy.

 You can organize the listing